-Rian has spent the past 25 years creating work as a multidisciplinary artist in the literary and visual arts fields as a writer, painter, curator, and musician, reflecting a commitment to community–both that in her immediate orbit, as well as in the greater international context.
-Her work as a writer with refugee and immigrant communities explores how storytelling and sharing through creative mediums often allows the hardest, and most necessary aspects of human history to be remembered, and in fact, honored.
+She is an accomplished multidisciplinary artist, working prolifically as a writer, painter, and musician, reflecting a commitment to community–both in her immediate orbit, as well as in the greater international context.
+Her work with refugees and immigrants in war-torn communities explores how storytelling and sharing through creative mediums often allows the hardest and most necessary aspects of human history to be remembered, and in fact, honored.

-She is widely published as an essayist and poet.
-Her anthology of Sierra Leonean poetry, Kalashnikov in the Sun (Pika Press), was released in 2010 and a copy is in every classroom in Sierra Leone.
+She is widely published as an essayist and poet, and the author of two notable books.
+Her anthology of Sierra Leonean poetry, Kalashnikov in the Sun (Pika Press), is in every classroom in Sierra Leone.
 She was the author of the weekly column “The Alphabet of Light” for Daylight Magazine, is the poetry editor at The Oregonian newspaper, and is the recipient of an Artist Fellowship in Nonfiction from the Oregon Arts Commission.